Skip to content

 Updated: Apr 30, 2024 @ 11:24 am

-Reading Time: 6 Minutes
+Less than 1 minute Reading Time: Minutes

 A person can be charged for a theft or shoplifting related criminal offense for something as small as stealing food out of the grocery store, on up to a white collar crime involving the theft of millions of dollars.
 A good example of a white collar crime involving allegations of a theft on a massive scale can be found locally in what was once Enron.